weisJ/jsvg/README.md

 }
 ````

+For more in-depth examples see #Usage examples below.

 #### Rendering Quality

 The rendering quality can be adjusted by setting the `RenderingHints` of the `Graphics2D` object.
 The following